chaoyangsun/PhotoAlbum/README.md

 # PhotoAlbum
-It's a photo album which is developed JS.
+It's a photo album which is developed by JS.